Slieve Snaght – Ireland's Snow-Capped Peak in Inishowen

 Seasonal Highlights

-• Late spring (May–June) – Wildflowers burst into colour; the holy well is traditionally visited during Lughnasa celebrations.
+• Late spring (May–June): Wildflowers burst into colour.
+The holy well is traditionally visited during Lughnasa celebrations, keeping ancient customs alive.

-• Summer (July–August) – Clear, dry weather provides the best long‑range views across the North Channel to Scotland.
-The bog is firm, making the walk easier.
+• Summer (July–August): Clear, dry weather provides the best long-range views across the North Channel.
+The bog is firmer, making the walk more accessible.

 Practical Information